 Another vulnerability that adults are at a greater risk of having is temporomandibular joint disorder (TMD).
 A patient with TMD has problems with the jaw and the jaw joint.
 These are what controls the process of chewing and moving the jaw.
 TMD can make orthodontic treatment a bigger challenge.
 But children are much less likely to have TMD further adding to the advantage of childhood orthodontics.

 While adults and children may receive orthodontic treatment for similar conditions and while the treatment is largely the same, there are differences between the two which mainly consists of challenges with adult orthodontics.
 But that doesn’t mean that orthodontic treatment as an adult is not an option.
 It simply means that it could be an easier process during childhood.
-If you are looking for orthodontic treatment, come to Reddick Orthodontics for the proper care.
+If you are looking for orthodontic treatment, come to Melbourne Orthodontics for the proper care.